 Your Family Deserves Protection

 You might assume you can deal with a day or two of no electricity and limited water, but what about the rest of your family?
-If you have young children or elderly relatives in your household, they’re depending on you to protect them with emergency preparedness.
+If you have young children, elderly relatives or pets in your household, they’re depending on you to protect them with emergency preparedness.
 Vulnerable members of the population cannot go very long without food, water, and any necessary medicine.
 And if the emergency lasts longer than a day or two, you’ll be especially glad you thought ahead.
 You’ll wonder why you ever asked, “why is emergency preparedness important?” because the answer will be clear.

 Being Prepared Isn’t Hard